-- Stop all non-essential visitors - Consider introducing staggered start and finish times to reduce congestion and contact at all times - Plan site access and egress points to enable social distancing you may need to change the number of access points, either increase to reduce congestion or decrease to enable monitoring, including in the case of emergencies - Introduce one-way systems - Allow plenty of space between people waiting to enter site - Use signage: - o such as floor markings, to ensure two metre distance, or one metre with risk mitigation where two metres is not viable, is maintained between people when queuing - o reminding workers not to attend if they have symptoms of Coronavirus (Covid-19) and to follow guidelines - Require all workers to wash their hands for 20 seconds using soap and water when entering and leaving the site - Regularly clean common contact surfaces in reception, office, access control and delivery areas e.g. entry systems, scanners, turnstiles, screens, telephone handsets and desks, particularly during peak flow times - Reduce the number of people in attendance at site inductions and consider holding them outdoors wherever possible - Where loading and offloading arrangements on site will allow it, drivers should remain in their vehicles. - Where drivers are required to exit their vehicle, they should wash or sanitise their hands before handling any materials and must have access to welfare facilities - Consider arrangements for monitoring compliance.
+- Stop all non-essential visitors - Consider introducing staggered start and finish times to reduce congestion and contact at all times - Plan site access and egress points to enable social distancing you may need to change the number of access points, either increase to reduce congestion or decrease to enable monitoring, including in the case of emergencies - Introduce one-way systems - Allow plenty of space between people waiting to enter site - Use signage: - o such as floor markings, to ensure 2 metres distance, or 1 metre with risk mitigation where 2 metres is not viable, is maintained between people when queuing - o reminding workers not to attend if they have symptoms of Coronavirus (Covid-19) and to follow guidelines o reminding workers and customers not to enter if they have symptoms - Require all workers to wash their hands for 20 seconds using soap and water when entering and leaving the site - Regularly clean common contact surfaces in reception, office, access control and delivery areas e.g., entry systems, scanners, turnstiles, screens, telephone handsets and desks, particularly during peak flow times - Reduce the number of people in attendance at site inductions and consider holding them outdoors wherever possible - Where loading and offloading arrangements on site will allow it (i.e., does not compromise their safety or existing safe working practices, such as preventing driveways) drivers should be encouraged to stay in their vehicle. - Where drivers are required to exit their vehicle, they should wash or sanitise their hands before handling any materials and must have access to welfare facilities - Consider arrangements for monitoring compliance - Ensure good hand washing facilities are available for drivers to use if they do leave their vehicle.
+If hand washing is not available, offer them hand sanitiser instead.